hwdsl2/docker-ipsec-vpn-server/README.md

 docker exec -it ipsec-vpn-server cat /etc/ipsec.d/ikev2setup.log
 ```

 During IKEv2 setup, a new IKEv2 client `vpnclient` is added, with its configuration exported to `/etc/ipsec.d` in the container.
-Follow instructions in the output to [configure IKEv2 VPN clients](https://github.com/hwdsl2/setup-ipsec-vpn/blob/master/docs/ikev2-howto.md#configure-ikev2-vpn-clients).
+Use the details from above to [configure IKEv2 VPN clients](https://github.com/hwdsl2/setup-ipsec-vpn/blob/master/docs/ikev2-howto.md#configure-ikev2-vpn-clients).

 To copy the client config file(s) to the current directory on the Docker host, you may use: